codio/site/source/docs/ide/inline-preview.html.markdown

 ##Modifying the Preview menu
+You are free to customize the menu in either of the following ways

+- From the Preview or Run drop down menus (the two right most Codio menu items), select 'Configure...'
-You are free to customize the menu by modifying the `.codio` file that lives in the root of your project.
-For details about the various tokens that can be inserted, please refer to ['Customizing the Run menu'](/docs/boxes/run). `{{domain}}` is the key token and is replaced by the public url of your project.
-In most cases you will want to add the Port number to your service, as shown in the example below.
+- If it exists already, open the `.codio` file that lives in the root of your project.

+For details about the various tokens that can be inserted, please refer to ['Customizing the Run menu'](/docs/boxes/run).

+`{{domain}}` is the most important token for the Preview menu.
+It is replaced by the public url of your project.
+In most cases you will want to add the Port number (default 3000) to your service, as shown in the example below.

 	{
 	// Configure your Run and Preview buttons here.